What is Green Gold Jewelry? (And Where to Buy It)

 Genuine green gold alloy rings will not turn your finger green.
 This can sometimes happen with rings that have high copper content.
 But green gold has very low to zero copper content, so getting a green finger from wearing green gold isn’t something you need to worry about.

 Thanks for reading our article on green gold!
-To learn about another of the rare gold colors, head over to our article on purple gold.
+To learn about another of the rare gold colors, head over to our write-up on purple gold.